Nested Slice Sampling: Vectorized Nested Sampling for GPU-Accelerated Inference: Discussion

-Across the chosen benchmarks, NSS provides robust performance with minimal manual tuning, consistent with the view that NS is particularly effective when the induced intermediate targets have hard constraints and complex geometry (\cref{sec:constrained}).
-We expect the proposed implementation to be useful in scientific and ML workflows where the forward model is already vectorized (or emulated)---a setting that is increasingly common in the physical sciences \citep{Wong:2023lgb,Spurio_Mancini_2022}---and where estimating \(\log Z\) is valuable for principled model comparison~\citep{lovick_high-dimensional_2025,leeney_jax-bandflux_2025,yallup_parallel_2025}.
+Our benchmarks are deliberately chosen to overlap with those used in the growing literature on neural samplers~\citep[e.g.][]{midgley2023flowannealedimportancesampling,wu2025reversediffusionsequentialmonte,blessing2025underdampeddiffusionbridgesapplications}, which evaluate often on similar regression problems in 10--100 dimensions and benchmark against SMC.
+The synthetic experiments we highlight, multimodality, funnels, and other geometries where HMC has known difficulties, are precisely where there is general interest in improved samplers.
+An implicit goal of this work is to provide strong, well-tuned classical baselines for such comparisons: NSS and our SMC implementations are GPU-native, operate in the same JAX ecosystem as many neural samplers, and can serve as reference methods against which learned approaches should be evaluated.

 In higher dimensions ($d>10^3$), more sophisticated constrained mutation kernels (e.g.\ gradient-guided variants) may be required to maintain efficiency \citep{lemos2023improvinggradientguidednestedsampling}; at the same time, exact evidence estimation for highly multimodal non-convex targets is challenging for any method, and understanding practical scaling limits remains an open problem.
 We also provide practical accelerator friendly versions of slice sampling, optionally embedded within SMC, and note that for highly non-linear problems slice sampling is highly performant.
 This embodies a broader contribution of this work, beyond just NSS, of well tested and efficient constrained sampling methods for modern ML ecosystems.